seamlessaccess/SeamlessAccess-web/content/learning-center/_index.md

 ### For publishers

-This [FAQ](./browser-faq-publishers) is intended for product managers and technology departments within scholalry publishers.
+This [FAQ](./browser-faq-publishers) is intended for product managers, developers, technology staff and others with an interest in access methods within academic publishing organisations.
+This FAQ can also be helpful when working with technical staff to problem-solve a solution for your end-users, and to be able to determine if an access problem might be caused by changing browser technology.

 ## Case Study